Space: Above and Beyond: In Vitroes

-Due to their limited emotional development, their deployment in the AI War as troops was not as successful as the pioneers of the In Vitro program nor the military would have liked, as the In Vitro battalions had no emotional connection beyond the most basic to their country, planet or even race; this led to their racial reputation as "lazy" and "not caring for anything or anyone" (episode 1.01/1.02), which contributed to the prejudice against them from "naturals".
-In Vitroes also seem to refer to themselves as "tanks" when with each other.
-Before its abolition, they were subject to indentured servitude (episode 1.05).
-There is still considerable racial segregation, resentment by normal humans (e.g. episodes 1.01, 1.06) and governmental abuse for morally dubious purposes (episode 1.13).
+Due to their limited emotional development, their deployment in the AI War as troops was not as successful as the pioneers of the In Vitro program nor the military would have liked, as the In Vitro battalions had no emotional connection beyond the most basic to their country, planet, or even race; this led to their racial reputation as "lazy" and "not caring for anything or anyone", which contributed to the prejudice against them from "naturals".
+In Vitroes also seem to refer to themselves as "tanks" when around each other.
+Before its abolition, they were subject to indentured servitude.
+There is still considerable racial segregation within humanity, resentment by normal humans, and governmental abuse for morally dubious purposes.
 Two main characters, Cooper Hawkes and T. C. McQueen, have to face all the ramifications of such a society from their perspective as In Vitroes.

 This repeating theme explores topics such as racism and prejudice in a society and freedom.
 It differs from other story arcs in its complexity in the form of a division into two sub-stories.
-One is presented as historical narration by the characters (e.g. episodes 1.05, 1.18) or flashbacks (episode 1.13); the second occurs in the present, with the experiences of Cooper Hawkes and T. C. McQueen, including a subtle sub-story of the shifting relationship between Nathan West and a maturing Hawkes (e.g. episodes 1.07, 1.11).
+One is presented as historical narration by the characters or flashbacks; the second occurs in the present, with the experiences of Hawkes and McQueen, including a subtle sub-story of the shifting relationship between Nathan West and a maturing Hawkes.

 Aero-Tech and the UN

 The dark Aero-Tech and UN story arcs inject elements of conspiracy and high-level cover-up.
-Aero-Tech, founded in 2015 (episode 1.24), appears to be a monopolistic aerospace and defense supplier.
-It is connected with the UN by Aero-Tech's clearly evident political power with the UN (with a former Aero-Tech director becoming the United Nations Secretary-General in episode 1.06) and with the armed forces, as evidenced by its control over advanced technologies (episodes 1.03, 1.10, 1.16).
-It is also suspected that Aero-Tech was aware of the Chigs before the rest of humanity, and deliberately endangered the Vesta and Tellus colonists (episodes 1.06, 1.24).
-Aero-Tech further gathers, uses or withholds strategic information in pursuit of its corporate agenda (e.g. episodes 1.03, 1.09, 1.10, 1.16).
+Aero-Tech, founded in 2015, appears to be a monopolistic aerospace and defense supplier.
+It is connected with the United Nations (UN) by Aero-Tech's clearly evident political power with the UN (with a former Aero-Tech director becoming the United Nations Secretary-General early in the series) and with the armed forces, as evidenced by its control over advanced technologies.
+It is also suspected that Aero-Tech was aware of the Chigs before the rest of humanity, and that they deliberately endangered the Vesta and Tellus colonists.
+Aero-Tech further gathers, uses, or withholds strategic information in pursuit of its corporate agenda.
 The Aero-Tech and the UN story arc explores topics such as power, intrigue, politics, the military-industrial complex, perhaps to some degree also the ethics of science in the service of military and corporate interests and moral responsibility.